AguaClara/SWOT/AguaClara Water Treatment Plant Design/Fluids Review/Fluids_Review_Design.md

 ### Major Losses
 These losses are the result of friction between the fluid and the surface over which the fluid is flowing.
 A force acting parallel to a surface is referred to as [shear](https://en.wikipedia.org/wiki/Shear_force "Shear wikipedia").
 It can therefore be said that major losses are the result of shear between the fluid and the surface it's flowing over.
 To help in understanding  major losses, consider the following example: imagine, as you have so often in physics class, pushing a large box across the ground.
 Friction is what resists your efforts to push the box.
 The farther you push the box, the more energy you expend pushing against friction.
 The same is true for water moving through a pipe, where water is analogous to the box you want to move, the pipe is similar to the floor that provides the friction, and the major losses of the water through the pipe is analogous to the energy _**you**_ expend by pushing the box.

 In this class, we will be dealing primarily with major losses in circular pipes, as opposed to channels or pipes with other geometries.
-Fortunately for us, Henry Darcy and Julius Weisbach came up with a handy equation to determine the major losses in a circular pipe _under both **laminar**](https://en.wikipedia.org/wiki/Laminar_flow "Laminar flow wikipedia") and [**turbulent**](https://en.wikipedia.org/wiki/Turbulence "Turbulent flow wikipedia") flow conditions_.
-Their equation is logically but unoriginally named the [**Darcy-Weisbach equation**](https://en.wikipedia.org/wiki/Darcy%E2%80%93Weisbach_equation "Darcy-Weisbach wikipedia").
-If you would like a refresher on laminar vs turbulent flow, please watch [this video](https://www.youtube.com/watch?v=qtvVN2qt968) and note that AguaClara uses a transition number of 2,100, instead of the 2,300 shown in the video; this concept is discussed a few paragraphs below this.
-Here is the Darcy-Weisbach equation:
+Fortunately for us, Henry Darcy and Julius Weisbach came up with a handy equation to determine the major losses in a circular pipe _under both laminar and turbulent flow conditions_.
+Their equation is logically but unoriginally named the [**Darcy-Weisbach equation**](https://en.wikipedia.org/wiki/Darcy%E2%80%93Weisbach_equation "Darcy-Weisbach wikipedia") and is shown below:

 $$h_{\rm{f}} \, = \, {\rm{f}} \frac{L}{D} \frac{\bar v^2}{2g}$$